 - All members of the public will conduct themselves so that they will not interfere, by their actions or speech, with the legitimate rights of other library users.
 Reasonable quiet is expected

-- Any form of harassment directed at library customers or personnel will not be tolerated.
+- Any form of harassment directed at library patrons or personnel will not be tolerated.

 - Any behavior that is disruptive to library use and service is prohibited.
 Conduct considered improper in the library includes but is not limited to: Public disturbance; offensive or abusive language; offensive body odor, sleeping; loitering or soliciting; using, possessing or being under the influence of alcohol, narcotics or hallucinogenic drugs.
 Misconduct such as the use of foul or threatening language and gestures, public drunkenness, drug usage, sale or exchange of alcohol or drugs, fighting, and other offensive behavior will result in expulsion from the building and suspension of library privileges